 Access and Disability Services

-Science, Math and Health Careers Center D119, 925-6266(v), 397-7600 (TTY) Monday-Friday 8:00 am-4:30 pm\ (evenings by appointment)
+Science, Math and Health Careers Center

+D119, 925-6266(v), 397-7600 (TTY)

+Monday-Friday

+8:00 am-4:30 pm

+(evenings by appointment)

-The Access and Disability Services Center (ADS) provides support services to individuals enrolled to attend courses, workshops, seminars or other campus events who are Deaf/hard of hearing, learning disabled, head injured, orthopedically impaired, or visually impaired.
+The Access and Disability Services Center (ADS) provides support services and accommodations to individuals enrolled to attend courses, workshops, seminars or other campus events who are Deaf/hard of hearing, learning disabled, head injured, orthopedically impaired, or visually impaired/blind.

-Support services include sign language interpreting, notetaking, scribing, tutoring and a fee-for service program PASS (Program for Achieving Student Succss) which provides specialized instructional support.
-A federally funded grant program (ACHIEVE!) is available for students with disabilities who are degree seeking and who are academically eligible (contact the ACHIEVE! counsleor for details).
+Support services/accommodations include sign language interpreting, notetaking, scribing, tutoring and a fee-for service program PASS (Program for Achieving Student Success) which provides specialized instructional support.
+A federally funded grant program (ACHIEVE!) is available for students with disabilities who are degree seeking and who are academically eligible (contact the ACHIEVE! counselor for details).
 Testing accommodations, audio recorded textbooks, the use of adaptive computer equipment and FM listening devices, as well as counseling and advising, are also available.

 To request services new students must call and schedule an intake appointment to discuss their needs and become familiar with Harper College and ADS office procedures and policies.
+You must provide documentation about the nature and functional impact of a disability to receive services.

 Deaf/hard of hearing students who require interpreting services must fill out and submit a "Request for Interpreting Services" form at least one week before the beginning of a semester to be assured of receiving these services.
+Conversion of print materials to large print, audio or Braille requires considerable lead time (1-2 months).